calibreapp/react-live-chat-loader/README.md

 }
 ```

-You can customise the Help Scout beacon by passing the following props to the
+You can customise the Help Scout placeholder by passing the following props to the
 `HelpScout` component:

-- `color`: The background color of the beacon
+- `color`: The background color of the placeholder
 - `icon`: Choose from `message`, `antenna`, `search`, `question`, `beacon`
-- `zIndex`: Changes the CSS index value of how the Beacon relates to other objects
+- `zIndex`: Changes the CSS index value of how the placeholder relates to other objects
 - `horizontalPosition`: Choose from `left` or `right`
+- `containerClass`: Class to be added to the placeholder element, defaults to `live-chat-loader-placeholder`

 Currently the Help Scout component only supports the icon button style.